 Putting money into stocks and shares (or funds that invest in them) is a 'risk-based investment'.
 It is not the same as traditional savings, such as with a bank or building society.
 Thus, the FSCS protection that applies in this case would be different.

 Note: FSCS protection for self-invested personal pensions is a complex subject.
 Always check with a regulated financial advisor or your SIPP provider.

-Self-Invested Personal Pensions in the United Kingdom
+Beginners Guide to Self-Invested Personal Pensions in the United Kingdom